RobertTLange/evosax/README.md

 fit_shaped = fit_shaper.apply(x, fitness)
 ```

 - **Strategy Restart Wrappers**: You can also choose from a set of different restart mechanisms, which will relaunch a strategy (with e.g. new population size) based on termination criteria.
 Note: For all restart strategies which alter the population size the ask and tell methods will have to be re-compiled at the time of change.
+Note that all strategies can also be executed without explicitly providing `es_params`.
+In this case the default parameters will be used.

 ```Python
 from evosax import CMA_ES